 18 Aug '16

-Called the Last of the World’s Great Teachers, T. K. V. Desikachar is Dead at 78, YOGA INTERNATIONAL MAGAZINE, AUGUST 2016Posted in Articles by Eric Shaw
+Last of the Great World Teachers, T. K. V. Desikachar is Dead at 78, YOGA INTERNATIONAL MAGAZINE, AUGUST 2016Posted in Articles by Eric Shaw

-Tirumalai Krishnamacharya Venkata Desikachar, who was trained as an engineer but who became a world-renowned yoga teacher and leader in Yoga Therapy, died August 8th at 2:45am in Chennai, Tamil Nadu, India.
+Tirumalai Krishnamacharya Venkata (TKV) Desikachar, who was trained as an engineer but became a world-renowned proponent of Yoga Therapy, died August 8th at 2:45am in Chennai, India.

-TKV’s moderate age at his death seems to deny yoga’s promise, but his great colleagues (and their shared guru, Desikachar’s father, T. Krishnamacharya) all thrived past 90.
+His moderate age at death (78) seems to deny yoga’s promise, but his three great colleagues (and their shared guru—Desikachar’s father—T. Krishnamacharya) all thrived past 90.

-In one story, he climbed a tree to flee his practice.
+In one story, he climbed a tree to flee his yoga.

 But Krishnamacharya waited stealthily for him and rope-tied him in lotus pose when he came down—leaving him to stew a few hours.

-As a young man, Desikachar pursued a degree in mechanical engineering in school, planning to settle in that field, but he turned to his father’s guruship in 1961, becoming one of his most passionate advocates and long-studied apprentices.
+At 23, Desikachar earned a degree in mechanical engineering and planned to settle in that field, but he turned to Krishnamacharya’s guruship in 1961, becoming one of his father’s most passionate advocates and long-studied apprentices.

-The relationship between the young teacher and the great philosopher prospered, and that same year, Krishnamurti sponsored Desikachar’s first teaching trips abroad—to the U.K. and Switzerland.
+Their relationship prospered, and later in ’65, Krishnamurti sponsored Desikachar’s first teaching trip abroad—to the U.K. and Switzerland.

-Desikachar began regular trips to America in 1976, first hosted by Colgate University.
+Desikachar’s began regular instructional trips to the U.S. in ’76, when he was hosted by Colgate University.

-At KYM, he elaborated the practice of yoga therapy, integrating asana, pranayama and the principles of Ayurveda for patient care.
+At KYM, he elaborated his yoga therapy practice and applied asana, pranayama and the principles of Ayurveda to patient care.

-Both local and international students flocked to the Mandiram, and numerous famous teachers acknowledged Desikachar as a primary guide in the practice, including Chase Bossart, Kate Holcombe, Leslie Kaminoff, Gary Kraftsow, Larry Payne and Mark Whitwell.
+Both local and international students flocked to the Mandiram, and numerous famous teachers took Desikachar as their primary guide in the practice, including Chase Bossart, Kate Holcombe, Leslie Kaminoff, Gary Kraftsow, Larry Payne and Mark Whitwell.

-This interpretation, first offered by his father’s writing and teaching, was evident throughout his 1999 reference book, The Heart of Yoga—widely used in teacher training programs—and his moving Health, Healing and Beyond (2005) where he mixed his father’s life story with pragmatic messages about the yoga path.
+This interpretation, first offered by his father, was evident throughout his ’99 reference book, The Heart of Yoga—widely used in teacher training programs—and his moving Health, Healing and Beyond (2005) where he mixed pragmatic messages about the yoga path with his father’s life story.

-Though he was a committed secularist, he was deeply interested in the interface between yoga and religion.
-He lectured and published on the topic and famously submitted to his father’s tutelage only on the condition that religion be left out of it.
+Though he was a committed secularist, the interface between yoga and religion interested him.
+He lectured and published on the subject and famously submitted to his father’s tutelage only on the condition that religion be left out of it.

 In his last years, he suffered from dementia.

-The immediate cause of his death is not yet known.
+The immediate cause of his death isn’t known.

-Among family members who have made their mark in the practice, he is survived by his son, Kausthub, who teaches worldwide and has published a biography of his father, and by his younger brother, Sri T.K.
-Sribhashyam, who teaches yoga in Europe and authored of The Emergence of Yoga (2014) a book on yoga’s history, philosophy and practice.
+Among family members who’ve made their mark, he is survived by his son, Kausthub, who has published a biography of his grandfather and teaches yoga worldwide, and his younger brother, Sri T.K.
+Sribhashyam, who teaches in Europe and wrote The Emergence of Yoga (2014), a study of yoga’s history, philosophy and practice.